Katherine Kavanagh

 Office Hours:

-Phone: +1 (212) 220-8000;ext=5187
+Phone: +1 (212) 776-6296

-Collaboration and social justice are major themes in her work.
-Today, Kavanagh continues to bridge BMCC’s theater program with the New York theater industry, where she has been an active member for more than twenty-five years.
-She has launched and advised on workplace readiness workshops, backstage opportunities and educational partnerships with Theatre Development Fund, The Broadway League, Manhattan Theatre Club, Second Stage Theatre, Soho Rep, WalkRunFly, Emursive (“Sleep No More”), Primary Stages, and the Metropolitan Opera at Lincoln Center.
-She has partnered with these companies to systematically address inequity and inclusion in the theater.
+Collaboration and social justice are major themes in Kavanagh’s work.
+Today, she continues to bridge students with the New York theater industry, where she has been an active member for more than twenty-five years.
+She has launched and advises on workplace readiness workshops, backstage opportunities, and educational partnerships with Theatre Development Fund, The Broadway League, Manhattan Theatre Club, Second Stage Theatre, Soho Rep, WalkRunFly, Emursive (“Sleep No More”), Primary Stages, the Metropolitan Opera at Lincoln Center.
+In 2024, she is piloting a collaboration between her class “Theater Management: Exploring Theaters of New York and Beyond” with Signature Theatre and New York Theater Workshop.
+She partners with the companies above to systematically address inequity and inclusion in the theater.
 Creating experiential, hands-on classes is a priority for Kavanagh as she prepares students for a life in theater.
-Many BMCC theater majors have gone on to work with the companies named above and executive leaders from these companies are frequent guest lecturers in Kavanagh’s class “Theater Management: Exploring Theaters of New York and Beyond.”
+Many BMCC theater majors have gone on to work with the companies named above and executive leaders from these companies are frequent guest lecturers in Kavanagh’s classes.

 Additionally, Kavanagh has several global connections; including a twenty-year relationship with Northern Ireland’s Sole Purpose Production, a theater dedicated to social justice.
 In 2019 she was an associate producer for the award-winning production, “Blinkered,” at the Irish Arts Festival in NYC.
-She has toured original work to Israel, Scotland, and Nicaragua, and traveled to Tanzania and the United Arab Emirates for research projects.
+She has toured original work to Israel, Scotland, and Nicaragua, and traveled to Northern Ireland, Tanzania and the United Arab Emirates for research projects.

 Kavanagh has written and devised several plays including; “13 Heavens and 9 Hells” (with Jess Lynn, published by Baker’s Plays), “Still Life w/ AIDS” (co-authored with Denny Partridge), and “The Four Freedoms” (devised for NYCFringe).
 In 2020, she wrote a musical “The Life of Mary Rogers: An Incredible, Plausible, Entirely Made Up, True Story from 1841” with Tariq Hamami and Thomas Hodges.
-The stage production, starring BMCC students, was canceled due to COVID, so Kavanagh reimagined and adapted the show into a four-part audio musical that aired in 2021.
-She is currently developing it for the professional stage.
+She is currently developing it for publication and the professional stage.
+In recent years she directed “Almost, Maine” by John Cariani and “Everything Will Be Alright” by Tariq Hamami as part of BMCC’s season.

 Expertise